Electricity sector in Denmark: Transmission

 Denmark sits at an electricity crossroads between the larger electricity markets in Scandinavia and Germany, and facilitates power trade between these.
 In 2014, electricity generation was 592 TWh in Germany, 150 TWh in Sweden, 141 TWh in Norway, and 31 TWh in Denmark.

 Several direct current cables connect the two Danish systems to neighboring countries.
 The western Danish power grid is connected to Norway with 1,700 MW (Skagerrak) and Sweden with 740 MW (Konti–Skan).
 The 700 MW (COBRAcable) connects Jutland and the Netherlands, and the 1,400 MW Viking Link entered commercial operation on 29 December 2023, connecting Jutland and England (formally launched 18 April 2024).

 Larger alternating current connections also exist; 1,780 MW between Germany and Jutland, and a second 400kV AC line is planned between Jutland and Germany.

 East Denmark is connected to Germany with 600 MW DC (Kontek) and the 400 MW cable via the Kriegers Flak offshore wind farm.
 Zealand can import 1,700 MW from Sweden (export capacity is less).

 Synchronous condensers (syncons) assist grid stability; 3 in the western grid and 2 in the eastern grid, some with capacities reaching -140 to 270 MVAr.
 A limit of ±15 MVAr is set as a measure of grid quality.

-Total export and import capacities were 2,510 MW and 2,870 MW respectively in 2007.
-The actual import and export capacities were typically 60% of the nominal capacities.
+Total export and import capacities were 2,510 MW and 2,870 MW, respectively, in 2007.
+The actual import and export capacities were typically 60% of the nominal ones.
 Studies showed inefficient markets in 2006.
 In 2014 (before cables to Netherlands and Kriegers), Denmark had an electricity interconnection level (transmission capacity relative to production capacity) of 44%, compared to Slovakia at 61% and Hungary at 29%.